During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 3. Partnership

-Out of those, foreign business owners almost always choose to incorporate a Thai Limited Company.
+Out of those, foreign business owners in Thailand almost always choose to incorporate a Limited Company.

 Besides the 49% ownership cap on most businesses, foreigners can generally own shares in any type of Limited Company, although a few industries (land ownership and other strategic sectors) have stricter limitations.

-Detailed steps of Thailand’s business incorporation process are shown below:
+Here are the detailed steps of Thailand’s business registration process shown below:

 – Reserve a company name and check its availability.